A Guide to Senior Housing: Which Type of Care is Right for Me?May 15, 2019

 Often referred to as adult family homes or residential care homes, group homes are good for seniors who need the care of live-in caretakers, but would prefer a smaller, more intimate environment than may be available at larger centers or communities.
 Residents live together in a private residence and receive care from live-in caretakers.

-Home care aides give seniors the opportunity live in their homes while receiving in-home care as needed.
+Home care aides give seniors the opportunity to live in their homes while receiving in-home care as needed.
 Home care can vary in terms of frequency and services tailored to the senior's individual needs.

 Finding the Best Option for You

 We hope that this is a helpful guide for those initiating their senior housing search!
-If you're unsure about which option is the best for you or your aging loved one feel free to take our senior lifestyle survey.
-Our advisors at Canyon Creek Senior Living are more than happy to chat about the best care plan for you or your senior loved one.
+If you're unsure about which option is the best for you or your aging loved one, feel free to take our senior lifestyle survey.
+Our advisors at Canyon Creek Senior Living are also more than happy to chat about the best care plan for you or your senior loved one.
 Feel free to reach out to us to schedule a time to talk.
 We are here to help!
 Best of luck on your search!